wp-plugins/wp-tiger/readme.txt

 == Frequently Asked Questions ==

-Please click here for [ Detailed Frequently Asked Questions](http://www.smackcoders.com/blog/category/free-wordpress-plugins/wp-vtiger/)
+Please click here for [ Detailed Frequently Asked Questions](http://www.smackcoders.com/blog/how-to-guide-free-wordpress-vtiger-lead-capture-plugin.html)

-For quick response and reply please create issues in our [support](http://code.smackcoders.com/wptiger/issues) instead of wordpress support forum.
+For quick response and reply please create issues in our [support](http://forge.smackcoders.com/projects/wptiger/issues) instead of WordPress support forum.
-Support at wordpress is not possible for now.
+Support at WordPress is not possible for now.